Disability Etiquette - Person First Language

 When interacting with a person with an assistive device, such as a wheelchair, do not lean on or touch their assistive device.
 An assistive device or a wheelchair is an extension of their body and part of their personal space.
-For people who use wheelchairs, when possible, it is helpful to sit next to them, adjusting your eye level to theirs, therefore avoiding the difficulty inherent in their continually looking up.
+For people who use wheelchairs, it is helpful to sit next to them, adjusting your eye level to theirs, avoiding the difficulty inherent in their continually looking up.

 Customer Service Situations

 In customer service situations, speak directly to the person with the disability; never make inquiries to their companion regarding what service the person with the disability is requesting.
-When dining with a companion who is blind, it is appropriate to orient them to their meal upon the delivery.
-This is done by saying "You have an open-faced sandwich on the left side of your plate with French fries on the right, and your coffee is at 10:00."
+When dining with a companion who is blind, it is appropriate to orient them to their meal upon delivery.
+This is done by saying, "You have an open-faced sandwich on the left side of your plate with French fries on the right, and your coffee is at 10:00."
 This simple statement typically assists the person in having a more comfortable dining experience.

 Invisible or Hidden Disabilities

 Not every person with a disability has an "obvious" impairment.
 Studies show that 70% of people with disabilities have "hidden" impairments.
 Many disabilities, for example, muscular, skeletal, neurological, visual, and mental, cannot always be seen.
 If someone confides that they have a disability and/or requests assistance, it is appropriate to assist that person or find someone who can.
 It is not acceptable to make statements that the person does not "look" or "seem" disabled or to assume that since the impairment is not obvious, the person should do what they are requesting assistance with on their own.